Nereitay/testJune15/README.md

 ## Project Description

-This project is a Java application built with Spring Boot and follows the principles of Hexagonal Architecture.
+This project is a Java(v17) application built with Spring Boot and follows the principles of Hexagonal Architecture.
 It provides a REST
 API endpoint for querying pricing information based on given parameters.
 It utilizes an in-memory H2 database initialized with example data.
-The application retrieves and returns details about product pricing from the `PRICES` table, which includes fields such as brand ID, start and end dates of the pricing period, product ID, price list identifier, priority, final price, and currency etc.
+The application retrieves and returns details about product pricing from the `PRICES` table, which includes fields such as brand ID, start and end dates of the pricing period, product ID, price list identifier, priority, final price, and currency etc.The project uses SonarQube for code quality analysis.

 ## Project Structure